 The stackable sprouters are designed to take up less counter space when you initially germinate the seeds with the lid on.
 With these sprouters you can start up to five trays at a time, depending on the model.

-You can grow your microgreens hydroponically, but for this page we will we only discuss soil grown methods for those new to sprouting.
+You can grow your microgreens hydroponically without the use of a soil medium, but for this page we will we only discuss soil grown methods for those new to sprouting.
 It is less complicated and easier to learn.